Skip to content

 • Error

-These levels behave similar to logging levels, in that they allow alerts to define the verbosity of notifications being sent:
+These levels behave like logging levels, letting alerts define the verbosity of outbound notifications:

-• Configuring an alert for level Informational will match notifications of level Informational, Warning, and Error.
+• An alert configured for level Informational matches notifications of level Informational, Warning, and Error.

-• Configuring an alert for level Warning will match notifications of level Warning and Error.
+• An alert configured for level Warning matches notifications of level Warning and Error.

-• Configuring an alert for level Error will only match notifications of level Error.
+• An alert configured for level Error matches only notifications of level Error.

 Scopes

-Notifications are emitted for different scopes.
+Notifications carry a scope.
 A scope broadly categorises the subject of a notification.

-• SYSTEM: Informs about system-level events, such as users being created, or integrations failing.
+• SYSTEM: Informs about system-level events, such as user creation or integration failures.

 Groups

 A group is a granular classification of notification subjects within a scope.
-For example, the NEW_VULNERABILITY group within the PORTFOLIO scope identifies notifications emitted whenever a new vulnerability is found.
+For example, the NEW_VULNERABILITY group within the PORTFOLIO scope identifies notifications that the system emits whenever it finds a new vulnerability.

 Refer to Notification groups for the full list of groups, their scopes, levels, and triggers.